jfroelich/rss-reader/src/html/tokenize-html-notes.md

 idea of this controlling the buffering, by using a callback i let the caller decide how long to hold on to previous tokens, instead of this demanding to hold onto the entire thing.
-* maybe provide conditional verbose param that if set provides detailed logging to console?
 * is this kind of brittle?
 Maybe a scanner generator tool would be better.
 Would need to research.
 * isn't there a fundamental issue where if this differs from native